corrode/corrode.github.io/content/blog/defensive-programming/index.md

 }
 ```

-But nothing stops someone from creating an instance of `S` directly:
+But nothing stops someone from bypassing your validation by creating an instance directly:

 ```rust
 let s = S {